code-for-canada/django-nginx-reactjs-docker/SETUP.md

       - _"explorer.confirmDragAndDrop": false,_
       - _"javascript.updateImportsOnFileMove.enabled": "always",_

+## Local automated validation

+Learn more about these tools in [REPORTING.md](./REPORTING.md)

-* Snyk
+### Snyk

+[Snyk](https://snyk.io/) is a security scanning tool that helps ensure the security of open source packages.

 - Run 'npm install -g snyk' in a terminal
 - Run 'npm install -g snyk-to-html' in a terminal
   - This allows for clean output to html files when snyk is run locally
   - Locally detected vulnerabilities can be documented in the repo and version controlled
 - See [snyk.md](docs/snyk.md) for an explanation of why snyk is installed locally rather than in the containers
 - Add the npm directory containing snyk to the path system environment variable (usually "C:\Users\<name>\AppData\Roaming\npm")
   - Note: You may need to restart your computer for this change to take effect
 - Create an account on snyk.io
 - Run 'snyk auth' in a terminal
 - Login when prompted (either in using the provided URL or in the opened browser)

-* Accessibility Check Tool (pa11y)
+### Accessibility Check Tool (pa11y)

+Accessibility requirements cannot be ensured entirely through automated checks, but they do help ensure we are meeting basic standards.
+[Pa11y](https://github.com/pa11y/pa11y) is a tool that helps us do this.

 - Run 'run 'npm install -g pa11y' in a terminal
 - Run also 'npm install -g pa11y pa11y-reporter-html' in a terminal
   - This allows for clean output to html file when this tool is run locally
   - It detects errors, warnings and notices related to accessibility of the application
 - Make sure that the npm directory containing pa11y is part of the path system environment variable (usually "C:\Users\<name>\AppData\Roaming\npm")
   - Should have already been added during Snyk configuration (see above)
 - Click [here](https://github.com/pa11y/pa11y) to have more details about pa11y.